In this article we'll be going over how the Personal Trainer creates a training schedule just for you. This includes:

 Understanding the Schedule

 When you start a personalized training session the Personal Trainer selects six exercise levels and creates what’s called a schedule.
-By default, the Personal Trainer takes into account all 29 BrainHQ exercises when creating a schedule.
+By default, the Personal Trainer takes into account 28 BrainHQ exercises when creating a schedule.
 The number of exercises the Personal Trainer uses to create a schedule can be altered by setting a custom focus.

 The Personal Trainer balances a number of factors to select the specific levels for your session: